Jule4ka/Jule4ka.github.io/jul_site/posts/2025/20250720-worklife-nl-sketches.md

 </div>

 After being made redundant I decided to build a writing habit, which is something that I had in mind for a long time.
-Just had no self-discipline so far, while I'm going to fix! :) So, here FYI is my rant which I deliberately put here, so that I remember these experiences, stay aware and keep moving on to change myself and the environment.
+Just had no self-discipline so far, which I'm going to fix! :) So, here FYI is my rant which I deliberately put here, so that I remember these experiences, stay aware and keep moving on to change myself and the environment.
 <br>
 <!-- TEASER_END -->